How It Works

 Usage

-parameter to your scrape request.
-The value is in milliseconds - for example, 3600000
+to your scrape request.
+Values are in milliseconds (e.g., 3600000

-Common maxAge Values
+Common maxAge values

-Here are some helpful reference values:
+Here are some helpful reference values:- 5 minutes:

 300000